Izenda7Series/docs/known_issues.rst

      - 17729
      - Date format MM/dd/yyyy HH:mm:ss tt in Izenda exports to excel and shows tt instead of AM/PM format.
    * - Defect
-     - 17728
-     - System allows exporting of reports which contain required filters when no filter value is set.
-   * - Defect
      - 17725
      - Time only fields are not exported with proper formats in excel.
    * - Defect